clementolive/projet_5/README.md

 ### Install database :
 Install a MySQL database on default port **3306**:

-- Create an empty database called "test
+- Create an empty database called "test"

 - Run projet_5/resources/script.sql on any local dabatase manager (Phpmyadmin from Wamp for example)